 - Click Launch

 - Wait for the interactive job to be ready.
 If there are resources available, this will take about a minute.
-If the server is busy, it other jobs on Strelka will need to complete before there are resources available for your Jupyter session.
+If the server is busy, other jobs on Strelka will need to complete before there are resources available for your Jupyter session.

 - Click on the Connect to Jupyter button